elfredscom/atEX/write.md

 #### How can EXYZ solve this?

-EXYZ allows reader to have a single account and subscribe/read multiple blogs.
+EXYZ allows reader to have a single account and subscribe/read multiple publications.
 If the reader reads only one or two of your posts in a month, they are charged a few cents in that month.
 If you post a lot (like a publication) and your readers read most of it (specifically, atleast 3 hours), you earn the full subscription price.